 - Scarcity Reserve Demand Curve Values

-Fixed percentages of the maximum Energy Bid price permitted under Section 39.6.1.1 reflected in the Scarcity Reserve Demand Curve that the CAISO uses to calculate Ancillary Service Shadow Prices for Regulation Up, Spinning Reserve, Non-Spinning Reserve and Regulation Down from which the CAISO determines Ancillary Service Marginal Prices when there is insufficient supply in an Ancillary Service Region or Sub-Region to meet an Ancillary Services minimum procurement requirement.
+Fixed percentages of the Hard Energy Bid Cap reflected in the Scarcity Reserve Demand Curve that the CAISO uses to calculate Ancillary Service Shadow Prices for Regulation Up, Spinning Reserve, Non-Spinning Reserve and Regulation Down from which the CAISO determines Ancillary Service Marginal Prices when there is insufficient supply in an Ancillary Service Region or Sub-Region to meet an Ancillary Services minimum procurement requirement.

 * * * * * *

+- Soft Energy Bid Cap

+The maximum Energy Bid price submitted by Scheduling Coordinators for resources, except for Virtual Bids and Bids for Non-Resource-Specific System Resources, the CAISO will use for purposes of clearing the CAISO Market Processes without cost verification pursuant to Section 30.11.
+The Soft Energy Bid Cap is $1,000 per MWh.

 * * * * * *